-Anytime we move, the first thing I do is find the fabric shops near me.
-I’ve been sewing since my grandmother taught me as a child to make Barbie clothes, and though I’m not especially gifted at needlecrafts, I have a passion for textiles so finding the best places to buy fabric online and discount fabric shops has become a bit of an obsession.
+When we move, the first thing I do is find the fabric stores near me.
+I’ve been sewing since my grandmother taught me to make Barbie clothes, and though I’m not especially gifted at needlecrafts, I have a passion for textiles so finding the best places to buy fabric online and in-person has become a bit of an obsession.

-Likewise, when I travel, fabric shops near me are always on my itinerary (right up there with antique stores, thrift shops, and flea markets).
-In decorating my own home, choosing fabric is typically what holds me up because I love so many it’s tough to commit.
+When I travel, fabric shops near me are always on my itinerary (right up there with antique stores, thrift shops, and flea markets).
+In decorating my own home, choosing fabric is agonizing in the best way because I love so many it’s tough to commit.
 (The storied “plumber’s sink,” and all…)

-To expand my search, I reached out to friends and colleagues who are talented entrepreneurs, designers, and seamstresses to find out what they love.
-Now, I have some new favorites, as well.
-Let me know in the comments if I’ve missed any suppliers you use with confidence; there’s no such thing as too much fabric, just too small a sewing room.
+I recently reached out to friends and colleagues who are talented entrepreneurs, designers, and seamstresses to find out where they love to buy fabric online.
+Let me know in the comments if I’ve missed any fabric stores online that you use with confidence.
+After all, there’s no such thing as too much fabric, just too small a sewing room.

-We move around a lot, and when I don’t have a fabric shop near me, I turn to shopping online.
+We move around a lot with the Navy; when I don’t have a fabric store near me, I turn to shopping online.
 Here are a few of my favorite places to buy fabric and textiles online.

 Fabric.com – I think, and my professional seamstress friends agree, that Fabric.com offers some of the best selection and service online.
 I read their blog from time to time for project ideas and they have a great clearance section.
 They are the only fabric company with which I maintain an affiliate relationship and the place I go first to source fabric for clients.